1987 Winnebago LeSharo

 unique design.
 LeSharo motor-home's have a large following among recreational

 vehicle owners.
-This Lesharo has many interior upgrades to original design for
+This Lesharo has many upgrades to original design for

 better living accommodations.
 Winnebago upgraded from the 1983 Diesel motor